fbpx

 As both electric wheelchairs and people continue to increase in size, Brotherwood and a number of leading WTORS manufacturers are working to develop new products to meet these greater loads.
 As a result, new products coming to market may now be aditionally tested to weights exceeding the minimum standard required for ISO 10542 compliance.

-Download Our Guide:
+Download the Brotherwood Guide:

 Testing & Safety for Wheelchair Accessible Vehicles Explained